-{\it Derivation of topologically protected CME and chiral anomaly for a general deformed Weyl semimetal ---} Let us now apply the kinetic equations \eqref{eq:kineq3}-\eqref{eq:kineq4} to the Weyl semimetal under torsion.
+Let us now apply the kinetic equations \eqref{eq:kineq4}-\eqref{eq:kineq3} to the Weyl semimetal under torsion.
 We first use the anomaly equation \eqref{eq:kineq3} to identify the quantities responsible for the topological configuration of the system.
-In our case, $p_a=e_a^i(x)(k_i-A_i-K_i)$, and $\phi=W^i(x)(k_i-A_i-K_i)+E(x)$.
-Substituting these quantities into \eqref{eq:kineq3}, we get
+In our case, substituting $p_a=e_a^i(x)(k_i-A_i-K_i)$, and $\phi=W^i(x)(k_i-A_i-K_i)+\mathcal E(x)$. into \eqref{eq:kineq3}, we get